ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

      glacierMEC_pd = Running an IG case with the ice sheet model glimmer stdurbpt_pd = Standard Urban Point Namelist Settings

-     .. note::See the `the Section called Precedence of Options <CLM-URL>`_ section for the precedence of this option relative to the others.
+     .. note::See `the Section called Precedence of Options <CLM-URL>`_ section for the precedence of this option relative to the others.

 CLM_BLDNML_OPTS
   The option CLM_BLDNML_OPTS is for passing options to the CLM "build-namelist" script.